 - 1 glass of warm water.

-Squeeze the juice of half a lemon in a glass of warm water and drink once a day, straight in the morning before eating.
+Squeeze the juice of half a lemon into a glass of warm water and drink once a day, in the morning before eating.

 - Drink plenty of fluids, for example water, coconut water and natural fruit juices;

-- Eat light foods such as fruits, cooked vegetables and lean meats;
+- Eat light foods such as fruits, boiled vegetables and lean meat;

-- Do not take medicines to stop the diarrhea.
+- Don’t take medication to stop the diarrhea.

-If the intestinal infection does not disappear in 2 days, the patient should be taken to the hospital for a medical appointment.
-Depending on the microorganism causing the disease, hospitalization and intravenous antibiotic ingestion may be necessary.
+A medical appointment at the hospital is advisable if the intestinal infection doesn’t go away in 2 days.
+Depending on the microorganism causing the disease, hospitalization and intravenous antibiotic treatment may be necessary.